enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 The target is an instance of a ``ShinyButton`` class (made up for this document).
-In this object, there is an instance of Qt QPushButton widget on which we want the mouse click to occur.
+In this object, there is an instance of Qt QPushButton widget which we want click with the mouse.

     >>> my_widget._target.control
     <PyQt5.QtWidgets.QPushButton object at 0x7fbcc3ac3558>